gman999/doc/general/network-host-discovery.md

 Nmap done: 256 IP addresses (7 hosts up) scanned in 1.34 seconds

-Note that MAC addresses are only discoverable on a local network, and not over the internet.
+Note that MAC addresses are only discoverable on a local network and not over the internet.

 __A More Comprehensive Scan of a Particular Host__

-Outputs to the above commands produces a list that can be compared to existing inventory lists, or even a quick eyeball survey on smaller local networks.
+The above commands produces a list that can be compared to existing inventory lists, or even a quick eyeball survey on smaller local networks.
 But what if a host can't be identified?
 A more in-depth scan might be warranted:

 	$ nmap -A -T4 192.168.1.1